 Summer Research Program

-The program creates a unique academic experience for the participants by providing the opportunity for intensely focused research, a one-on-one working relationship with a faculty mentor, and weekly meetings and presentations by both faculty and students highlighting their ongoing research as well as research methodologies across the academic disciplines.
+Each year, the Honors Program awards fellowships to a select group of Sweet Briar students to support them in conducting independent research projects under the supervision of a faculty member.
+The Honors Summer Research Program is an eight-week, on-campus program that brings together students and faculty from all disciplines.
+The program creates a unique academic experience for the participants by providing the opportunity for intensely focused research, a one-on-one working relationship with a faculty mentor, or mentors, and weekly meetings and presentations by both faculty and students highlighting their ongoing research as well as research methodologies across the academic disciplines.
 To see a listing of projects from previous years go to the previous research projects page.

 The dates for the 2014 Honors Summer Research Program are May 26-July 18, 2014.